ralphchen/vpc/intl.en-US/User Guide/Configure multicast for Linux kernel.md

 You can also use the provided script for multicast configuration.
 Click [Here](https://github.com/aliyun/multicast_proxy/tree/master/multicast_kernel/conf_auto_make_script) to obtain the script.

-**Note:** It is recommended that you use an automated script for multicast configuration.
+**Note:** We recommend that you use an automated script for multicast configuration.
 Read the readme before running the script.

 **Server configuration**